dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-1 Intel Vtune.md

 ## Intel Vtune

 VTune Profiler (formerly VTune Amplifier) is a performance analysis tool for x86-based machines with a rich GUI interface.
 It can be run on Linux or Windows operating systems.
-We skip discussion about MacOS support for VTune since it doesn't work on Apple's chips (e.g. M1 and M2), and Intel-based Macbooks quickly become obsolete.
+We skip discussion about MacOS support for VTune since it doesn't work on Apple's chips (e.g., M1 and M2), and Intel-based Macbooks quickly become obsolete.

 Vtune can be used on both Intel and AMD systems, many features will work.
 However, advanced hardware-based sampling requires an Intel-manufactured CPU.
 For example, you won't be able to collect HW performance counters on an AMD system with Intel Vtune.